johnstantongeddes/johnstantongeddes.org/_posts/2014-06-04-RDAVIDWebService-debug.md

   - ApTranscriptome
 title: RDAVIDWebService debugging
 tags:
+  - DAVID
+  - R
-  - RDAVIDWebService
+  - Bioconductor
   - functional annotation
 ---

 ### ApTranscriptome

-Still working with rDAVIDWebService.
+Still working with RDAVIDWebService.
 Emailed the developed with two questions.

 > 1. When I upload my gene list on the DAVID web interface, I get a message that multiple species have been detected in the gene list, and that the default is to use all species in the list.
 This is what I want.
 However, after running `addList` with my target gene list and then looking at my DAVIDWebService object, I only see the top species marked as "Using".
 I've tried passing a list of comma-separated values to `setCurrentSpecies` as suggested by the DAVID API, but this only marks the first species in the list as "Using".
 >